orlandonss/HL7-FHIR/README.md

 serching for patients name, if the name matches the it will write the patient info in the console else it will return no matches.

+In this case of test the test server for STU3 does not provide Encounters, being the total 0 encounters.

 ```csharp
 public static void patientsWithEncounters(FhirClient c, Bundle patientsBundle, int maxCount){
      if (patientsBundle == null || patientsBundle.Entry == null || patientsBundle.Entry.Count == 0)